API & endpoints

 | techniques_for_mitigation / mitigations_for_technique | The ATLAS-asserted links, resolved with detail. |

-| map_to_apeiris | Which Apeiris controls reference an ATLAS id, and how. |
+| version_diff / map_to_apeiris | Diff two ATLAS releases · which Apeiris controls reference an ATLAS id, and how. |

-graph-mcp — traverse the same graph the explorer loads:
+Graph — traverse the same graph the explorer loads:

 | get_node | One node, hydrated with full corpus detail + url. |